noreenwu/cupcakecafe/README.md

 PATCH /orders/int:id

-    Requires the permission "post:orders", which only users with the BakeryManager role possess.
+    Requires the permission "patch:orders", which only users with the BakeryManager role possess.

 DELETE/orders/int:id

-    Requires the permission "post:orders", which only users with the BakeryManager role possess.
+    Requires the permission "delete:orders", which only users with the BakeryManager role possess.